Understanding Dairy Intolerance in the UK: A Comprehensive Guide

 - Headaches

 It is crucial to recognise these signs as they may indicate potential dairy intolerance.
 Many individuals tend to overlook mild discomfort; however, persistent symptoms can signal a more significant underlying issue.
-If you frequently experience these symptoms after consuming dairy, it is advisable to investigate the possibility of dairy intolerance through appropriate testing.
+If you frequently experience these symptoms after consuming dairy, it is advisable to investigate dairy intolerance through appropriate testing.

 What Types of Intolerance Tests Are Available?